-Investments are level 1 and land held for resale, gift annuities payable are level 3.
+Investments are level 1.
 All assets and liabilities are valued at fair market value.

 The preceding methods as described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the plan believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.